gauss-allianz/shibboleth-authentication-bundle/README.md

     4. Create certificates for your domain (and configure it in the web server) and the shibboleth communication
     5. (Add entry for your SP domain in your '/etc/hosts' (Linux))

 Setting up a local IdP/SP (test) infrastructure can therefore be a very time-consuming job, but you can test and debug the interaction with your identity provider.
-For more information about the Shibboleth configuration see Shibboleth Service provider documentation https://shibboleth.atlassian.net/wiki/spaces/SP3/overview.
+For more information about the Shibboleth configuration, see Shibboleth Service provider documentation https://shibboleth.atlassian.net/wiki/spaces/SP3/overview.

 ### Simulate shibboleth authentication within your web server
 An easier way to test your functionality on your local system is to simulate the shibboleth authentication.
-If you know which information are usually sent from your identity provider to the Shibboleth daemon then you can use Apaches `Setenv` directive or Nginx `fastcgi_param` to adopt this.
+If you know which information is usually sent from your identity provider to the Shibboleth daemon, then you can use Apaches `Setenv` directive or Nginx `fastcgi_param` to adopt this.

 ```
   location ~ \.php(/|$) {